Payments to members

 Generally no notification in your account will mean you weren’t due a payment.
 If you believe this is incorrect, you can always contact us and we’ll be happy to look into this for you.

-If you need to know anything about your payments or statements, our distribution and membership departments will be happy to help:
+If you need to know anything about your payments or statements, our operations and membership departments will be happy to help:

 +44 (0)207 264 5700